DiUS/pact-workshop-dotnet-core-v3/readme.md

 ## Step 4 - Testing the Provider Project with Pact

+There is a Visual Studio solution file available for your convience, but it will not load until you've gone through this step because it assumes that there is a ```tests.csproj``` project file available.

 Navigate to the ```[RepositoryRoot]/YourSolution/Provider/tests``` directory in your command line and create another new XUnit project by running the command
 ```dotnet new xunit```.
 Once again you will also need to add the correct version of